joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

-If all is well, you can now point your browser to your equivalent of [joost.data.freesewing.org](http://joost.data.freesewing.org) and you should see a error message from SLIM.
+If all is well, you can now point your browser to your equivalent of [joost.data.freesewing.org](http://joost.data.freesewing.org) and you should see a error message from [the Slim framework](https://www.slimframework.com/).

 #### HTTPS site

 You should encrypt your backend.
-To do so, we're going to install a certificate from Let's Encrypt.
+To do so, we're going to install another certificate from Let's Encrypt.

 Like with our site,
 we'll let certbot spin up a temporary webserver for this, but it can't bind to the port